SANdood/ActiON-Dashboard/README.md

 * Click on the name of the app you want to install
 * Pick location in the drop-down on top right
 * Click "Set Location" button
-* Follow through configuration of the SmartApp, don't forget to get through all pages if there are more than one.
+* Follow through 3 configuration steps of the SmartApp.
+Click "Next" button after each step and finally click "Done".
+Don't forget to get through all pages, don't click "Install" button too soon.
-* Don't forget to click "Done"

 To obtain the URL of your ActiON Dashboard